NanoComp/mpb/doc/docs/Scheme_User_Interface.md

 # Scheme User Interface
 ---

-The user interface is documented in this page.
-We do not document the Scheme language or the functions provided by [libctl](http://ab-initio.mit.edu/wiki/index.php/Libctl).
-See also the [libctl User Reference](http://ab-initio.mit.edu/wiki/index.php/Libctl_User_Reference) section of the [libctl manual](http://ab-initio.mit.edu/wiki/index.php/Libctl_manual).
+The Scheme user interface is documented in this page.
+We do not document the Scheme language or the functions provided by [libctl](https://libctl.readthedocs.io).
+See also the [libctl User Reference](https://libctl.readthedocs.io/en/latest/Libctl_User_Reference/) section of the [libctl manual](https://libctl.readthedocs.io).

 [TOC]